-The human clinical study is a Phase I/II study assessing the safety and efficacy of the Cell PouchTM with donor islets in up to 20 diabetic patients who are to receive islet transplantation.
-The study being conducted at the University of Alberta is an open label, non-randomized, single arm, Phase I/II safety and efficacy study in patients with insulin-dependent diabetes with insulin unawareness undergoing allograft pancreatic islet transplantation.
-Patients are implanted with the Cell PouchTM, which is allowed to incorporate with tissue and microvessels prior to transplantation of donor human islets.
+The human clinical study is a Phase I/II study assessing the safety and efficacy of the Cell PouchTM with donor islets in up to 20 diabetic patients who are receiving an islet transplantation.
+The study being conducted at the University of Alberta is an open label, non-randomized, single arm, Phase I/II safety and efficacy study in patients with insulin-dependent diabetes with hypoglycemia unawareness undergoing allograft pancreatic islet transplantation.
+Patients who fit the entry criteria and have provided informed consent are implanted with the Cell PouchTM, which is allowed to incorporate with tissue and microvessels prior to transplantation of donor human islets.
 To prevent islet graft rejection, patients are treated with a best in class immunosuppression regimen approved by Health Canada.
-This is an Alemtuzumab induction protocol, which has been shown to be a significant improvement over the previously used immunosuppression protocols.
+This is an Alemtuzumab induction protocol, which has been shown to be a significant improvement from a safety perspective over the previously used immunosuppression protocols.

 The primary endpoint of the study is to assess the safety of the Cell PouchTM in adult participants with Type-1 diabetes with insulin unawareness and receiving islet transplantation for the first time.
 This endpoint is assessed just prior to islet transplantation and one month thereafter.
-The secondary endpoint of the study is efficacy in which the proportion of subjects implanted with the Cell PouchTM and transplanted with islets that achieve and maintain insulin independence is measured three months postfinal islet transplantation.
+The secondary endpoint of the study is efficacy in which the proportion of subjects implanted with the Cell PouchTM and transplanted with islets that achieve and maintain insulin independence is measured three months post-final islet transplantation.
 Additional standard measure, such as HbA1c, arginine-stimulated C-peptide response, and glucose response to a standard mixed meal test, etc. comprise the secondary efficacy endpoint.

-In addition, the study provides preliminary data on the efficacy of the Cell PouchTM to maintain adequate immunological protection against both allo- and autoimmunity of islet transplant recipients.
+In addition, the study will also provide preliminary data on the efficacy of the Cell PouchTM to maintain adequate immunological protection against both allo- and autoimmunity of islet transplant recipients.

 Following assessment of initial primary and secondary endpoints, patients are followed for a minimum of three years to assess long-term safety and efficacy of the Cell PouchTM.
-It should also be noted that the study allows for interim analysis of the data at various study time points.
+It should also be noted that the study allows for interim analysis of the data at various study time points when sufficient data has been gathered.

-With respect to manufacture of the clinical product, device specifications were set, a semi-automated manufacturing process developed and the product manufactured, packaged and sterilized by a contract manufacturer under regulatory guidelines (ISO 13485:2003), which will be suitable for testing in clinical trials in North America and Europe.
+With respect to manufacture of the clinical product, device specifications were set, a semi-automated manufacturing process developed and the product manufactured, packaged and sterilized by a contract manufacturer under regulatory guidelines (ISO 13485:2003), which is suitable for testing in clinical trials in North America and Europe.
 Sterilization verification studies have been completed and the product has subsequently been released for assessment in human clinical trials by Health Canada.